 Equally at home with more traditional classical music, Amy Advocat has also performed with Odyssey Opera, Boston Pops, Harrisburg Symphony, Opera Boston, National Lyric Opera, Boston Philharmonic and the Virginia Symphony Orchestra.
 Ms. Advocat was twice a fellow at the Tanglewood Music Center, and has participated at the Spoleto USA Festival, New Hampshire Music Festival, Monadnock Music, Summer Institute for Contemporary Performance Practice (SICPP), New York String Orchestra Seminar, Virginia Arts Festival, and the American Institute of Musical Studies in Graz, Austria.

-Hailed by the Boston Globe as "one of the city's best percussionists", Matt Sharrock is a versatile performer who tirelessly champions the music of living composers.
-As half of the bass clarinet/marimba duo Transient Canvas, he has premiered over 75 new works and performed across the United States, from San Francisco to Brooklyn and from Jordan Hall to The Goat Farm Arts Center.
+Hailed as one of "Boston's best percussionists" by I Care if You Listen and "musical and deftly accomplished" by Gapplegate Classical-Modern Music Review, Matt Sharrock is a versatile marimbist, percussionist, and conductor who tirelessly champions the music of living composers.
+As half of the bass clarinet/marimba duo Transient Canvas, he has premiered over 75 new works and toured extensively in the United States and Europe.
 Always looking for innovative ways to connect with new audiences, he melds drama and music with his solo project Narratives and rides the line between rock band and new music ensemble as a member of the Boston Percussion Group.
-As an orchestral percussionist, Matt has also performed with some of New England’s finest ensembles, including the Boston Modern Orchestra Project, Portland Symphony Orchestra, Boston Landmarks Orchestra, and the New Hampshire Music Festival.
+As an orchestral percussionist, Matt has performed with some of New England’s finest ensembles, including the Boston Modern Orchestra Project, Portland Symphony Orchestra, Boston Landmarks Orchestra, and the New Hampshire Music Festival.

-An advocate for new music, Matt currently serves as Music Director for the Equilibrium Ensemble, a new music sinfonietta in residence with the Equilibirum Concert Series.
-He also performs regularly with many of Boston's premiere contemporary ensembles, including Sound Icon, Boston Musica Viva, and Alea III.
+An advocate for new music, Matt currently serves as Music Director and conductor for the Equilibrium Ensemble, a new music sinfonietta in residence with the Equilibirium Concert Series.
+He has performed with many of Boston's premier chamber ensembles, including the Chameleon Arts Ensemble, Sound Icon, Boston Musica Viva, Alea III, the Lydian String Quartet, and Lorelei.
 In addition to live performances, Matt has recorded as a soloist, chamber, and orchestra musician on BMOP/sound, Navona, New Focus Recordings, and Ravello Records.

-A passionate educator, Matt is currently on faculty at the Boston Conservatory at Berklee in the Music Theory department where he teaches Time & Rhythm I & II and at Northern Essex Community College where he teaches applied percussion.
+A passionate educator, Matt is currently on faculty at the Boston Conservatory at Berklee in the music theory department in addition to teaching applied percussion at Bunker Hill and Northern Essex Community Colleges.
 He has presented his marimba masterclass Learning to Learn at colleges and universities throughout the US, including Rutgers, Marshall, and Northern Illinois Universities and the University of Georgia.
-Dedicated to working with student composers, Transient Canvas has been ensemble-in-residence with The Boston Conservatory High School Composition Intensive since 2013 and has held residencies with the composition departments at Harvard, Tufts, and Northeastern Universities, the Dancz Center for New Music at the University of Georgia, Vermont College of Fine Arts, and the Boston Conservatory at Berklee.
+Dedicated to working with student composers, Transient Canvas has been ensemble-in-residence with The Boston Conservatory High School Composition Intensive since 2013 and has held residencies with the composition departments at Harvard, Tufts, and Northeastern Universities, the Dancz Center for New Music at the University of Georgia, Vermont College of Fine Arts, the Boston Conservatory at Berklee, and the Alba Music Festival Composition Program in Alba, Italy.

-Matt proudly endorses Marimba One marimbas and mallets.
+Matt proudly endorses Marimba One marimbas, vibraphones, and mallets.